Phone 1800 444 396

 • Who is SuperChoice and how do I register?

 SuperChoice is a leading Australian clearing house provider used by thousands of employers.
 SuperChoice is a trusted, modern platform designed to make compliance simple and efficient.
-SuperChoice is already utilised by many of Brighter Super’s employers.
+SuperChoice is already utilised by many Brighter Super employers.

 • What is Brighter Super’s Unique Superannuation Identifier (USI) for contributions?

 If you are using an old Energy Super USI, this will need to be updated to reduce failed or misdirected payments when moving to pay-cycle contributions.
-If your employee has a corporate offer account, they may have provided you with an alternative USI – 23053121564123.
+If your employee has a Brighter Super Corporate Offer arrangement (previously Optimiser), they may have provided you with an alternative USI – 23053121564123.
 Please continue to use this.

-• I’m using the ATO’s Small Business Superannuation Clearing House (SBSCH) – what’s changing?
+• I was previously using the ATO Small Business Superannuation Clearing House (SBSCH) – what has changed?

-As part of the Payday Super reform, the ATO will close the Small Business Superannuation Clearing House (SBSCH) from 1 July 2026.
-If you’re using SBSCH you’ll need to choose another option.
-Brighter Super partners with SuperChoice for clearing house services which is provided at no cost for our employers.
+As part of the Payday Super reform, the ATO Small Business Superannuation Clearing House (SBSCH) closed permanently on 1 July 2026.
+If you were using the SBSCH you’ll need to choose another option.
+Brighter Super has partnered with SuperChoice for clearing house services which is provided at no cost for our employers.

-• Where can I find more information and start to prepare for Payday Super?
+• Where can I find more information about Payday Super?

-Preparing early will help you overcome any issues before the deadline.
-The Brighter Super Employer Services team is here to help you with any questions you have and support you through the transition.
+The Brighter Super Employer Services team is here to help you with any questions you have and support you with Payday Super.

 If you have any questions about Payday Super or SuperChoice contact our Employer Services team on 1800 444 396 or email employers@brightersuper.com.au.